philspil66/ELIZA/README.md

 # ELIZA Archive

-This archive is a collection of code, scripts, and documents relating to the early natural language processing computer program ELIZA, and also contains a working recreation of ELIZA built using the original methodology.
+This archive aims to be the most collection of code, scripts, and documents relating to the early natural language processing computer program ELIZA, and also contains a working recreation of ELIZA built using the original methodology.

 ## About ELIZA